dgraph-io/dgraph-docs/content/deploy/log-format.md

 This requires a restart of the node itself.
 {{% /notice %}}

-## Query Logging
+## Request logging Logging

+Request logging, sometimes called *query logging*, lets you log queries and mutations.
-You can dynamically turn query logging on or off.
-To toggle query logging on, send the following GraphQL mutation to the `/admin` endpoint of an Alpha node (e.g. `localhost:8080/admin`):
+You can dynamically turn request logging on or off.
+To toggle request logging on, send the following GraphQL mutation to the `/admin` endpoint of an Alpha node (e.g. `localhost:8080/admin`):

 ```graphql
 mutation {